iccmr-quantum/1st_isqcmc/index.md

 Quantum computing is a nascent technology, which is advancing rapidly.

 There is a long history of research into using computers for music since the 1950s.
 Nowadays computers are essential for the music economy.
-Therefore, is very likely that quantum computers will impact the music industry in the time to come.
+Therefore, it is very likely that quantum computers will impact the music industry in the time to come.
 A new area of research and development is emerging, _Quantum Computer Music_.

 This first-ever quantum computer music symposium focuses on quantum computing for musical creativity.
 It takes place in the context of the [QuTune Project](https://iccmr-quantum.github.io/), developed at the [University of Plymouth's ICCMR](http://cmr.soc.plymouth.ac.uk/) in collaboration with [Cambridge Quantum Computing](https://cambridgequantum.com/).
 In addition to creating resources for quantum computer music, QuTune is aimed at fostering a quantum-ready music tech community of early adopters.